The Greedy Spanner is Existentially Optimal: Introduction

-We remark that light spanners were extensively studied in various graph families such as planar graphs \cite{ADDJS93,Klein05}, apex graphs \cite{GS02}, bounded pathwidth graphs \cite{GH12,H12}, bounded catwidth graphs \cite{H12}, bounded genus graphs \cite{Grigni00,GS02,DHM10}, bounded treewidth graphs \cite{DHM10,H12}, and graphs excluding fixed minors \cite{Grigni00,DHM10}.
-Since all these graph families are closed under edge removal, our first observation implies that the greedy spanner for them is just as good as any other spanner. \\ {\bf 1.4~ Organization.~} In \sectionref{sec:pre} we present the notation that is used throughout the paper, and summarize some statements from previous work that are most relevant to us.
+Le and the second author \cite{LS19} studied the greedy spanner in $d$-dimensional Euclidean metrics and determined the exact asymptotic dependencies on $\eps$ and $d$ for both the size and lightness bounds for any $d = O(1)$ (disregarding polylogarithmic factors of $1/\eps$): $\Theta(n(1/\eps)^{d-1})$ edges and lightness $\Theta((1/\eps)^{d})$.
+Moreover, Le and Solomon \cite{LS19} showed that Steiner points lead to a quadratic improvement in the size of Euclidean spanners. \\ {\bf 1.5~ Organization.~} In \sectionref{sec:pre} we present the notation that is used throughout the paper, and summarize some statements from previous work that are most relevant to us.
 In \sectionref{sec:Greedy_optimal} we show that the greedy spanner is existentially optimal for graph families that are closed under edge removal.
 The basic optimality argument of \sectionref{sec:Greedy_optimal} is extended to doubling metrics in \sectionref{sec:doubling}.
 Finally, in \sectionref{sec:Fast_alg} we show that the approximate-greedy spanner in doubling metrics is light.